uqlibrary/fez-frontend/README.md

 - MUI5 values (px): `xs: 0, sm: 600, md: 900, lg: 1200, xl: 1536`
 2. MUI5 deprecated the widely used `<Hidden>` component.
 For this migration, the new `sx` element property was used to replace `<Hidden>` in _most circumstances_.
 Using `sx` does, however, raise a few awareness points:
 -  Code using `sx` for breakpoints will rely on the browser's CSS engine to determine when something is **visible or not**.
 This is in contrast to how `<Hidden>` was used in our codebase, which used JS to control **inserting or deleting** DOM elements.
 - When writing tests you must bear in mind the above, because `JSDOM` <mark>does not</mark> support a fully fledged CSS engine (https://github.com/jsdom/jsdom/blob/8e3a568d504353270691b5955af505155ae368bf/lib/jsdom/level2/style.js#L17).
 This is particularly important when writing tests that wish to check if an element is visible or not based on, for example browser window width (i.e. responsive design).
 These tests, in conjunction with `sx`, **will fail** because all elements are always visible due to the lack of a CSS engine.
-The recommendation here is to move these sorts of tests in to a Cypress spec, where you can assuredly test for element visibility using, for example `to.be.visible`.
-Note that this does imply that you will need to run convergence coverage checks that merge both Jest and Cypress in order to see your true code coverage.
+The recommendation here is to move these sorts of tests in to a Playwright spec, where you can assuredly test for element visibility using, for example `to.be.visible`.
+Note that this does imply that you will need to run convergence coverage checks that merge both Jest and Playwright in order to see your true code coverage.
 - An alternative to the above, but **only** to be used where it makes the most sense for performance and/or testing burden, is using the hook [useMediaQuery](https://mui.com/material-ui/react-use-media-query/) in your code to include or exclude parts of a component in the render block.
 This is JS based and therefore will work as expected in Jest tests.
 3. Enzyme snapshots have been regenerated to account for the new MUI5 components, and as such many tests also needed to be updated to match changes in the snapshot structure.
 A common difference encountered was references to a component such as `WithStyles(ForwardRef(Button))` had become `ForwardRef(Button)`, and will easy to fix is worth remembering.
 Check your snapshot structure if you find MUI4 Enzyme tests are failing.
 4. In a great many cases it was no longer possible to run shallow Enzyme tests against components.
 This appears to be caused by MUI5 components using `Theme` _requiring_ a theme provider, and as such these tests were failing when a component in the tree tried to access a theme via useStyles.
 The [MUI5 testing page](https://mui.com/material-ui/guides/testing/) has been updated and no longer recommend testing snapshots _at all_ (see v4 version [here](https://v4.mui.com/guides/testing/)).
 We will continue to do so, however, so the solution moving forward is to use `Mount` to create a deep snapshot.
 In most cases existing Enzyme tests can be easily updated to produce a deep snapshot by updating the `setup` method to include a 3rd parameter of the `getElement` function: